9 Can’t-Miss Things to Do in Anchorage, Alaska

 Courtesy of Visit Anchorage/Ashley Heimbigner

-Visit the Alaska Native Heritage Center and Anchorage Museum to learn about Indigenous life
+Learn about Indigenous life at the Alaska Native Heritage Center and Anchorage Museum

 Anchorage may be situated on the traditional homelands of the Dena’ina Athabascan people, but you can learn about all 11 major Indigenous groups that call Alaska home at the Alaska Native Heritage Center.
 As the largest cultural institution in the state, the Heritage Center explores more than 10,000 years of Indigenous history, culture, dance, and art through interactive exhibits and live demonstrations.